 Supplies: Boards, Plywood, Drywall, Wood glue, Wood stain, Polyurethane, Screws, Joist hangers, Wall hooks

 Instructables user bgrprojects shares another idea for a hanging ladder-style shoe rack.
-This one is made to hang from the back of a door, and can be freely detached and moved to anywhere else in your house.
+This one is made to hang from the back of a door and can be detached and moved anywhere else in your house.
 If you’re on the hunt for a design that demands fewer specialized tools, this shoe rack can be made with almost any type of saw.

 Tools: Saw, Drill

 Supplies: Lumber, Dowels, Screws, Wood glue

 If you’re after a truly ambitious project, look no further than this DIY shoe cabinet plan from House Becoming Home, which is big enough to hold an entire family’s shoes, hats, gloves, and scarves.
 Learning how to build a shoe rack of this caliber might be time-consuming, but watch all your clutter disappear.

 Tools: Measuring tape, Carpenter’s square, Clamps, Utility knife, Staple gun, Table saw, Miter saw, Jigsaw, Drill and Impact driver, Kreg jig and 90-degree Pocket hole clamp, Router, Orbital sander, Brush